Just One Bite Charters

 Trip Pricing and Availabilities:

-Full Day Wreck Fishing Charter - Mastic Beach
+Full Day Wreck Fishing in Mastic Beach

 What to Expect on the Water

-Wreck Fishing Techniques
+Wreck Fishing Tactics That Work

 Time to Book Your Spot

-Learn more about the species
+Learn more about the animals

 Black Sea Bass